 Everyone varies in the way they feel from day to day, but this is taken to an extreme with illnesses such as CFS, and it is difficult sometimes to know if you have ‘flu’, or just a bad day.
 The way to achieve a better understanding of this frustrating fluctuation in any illness is to read up on biorhythms, and although they won’t make you better, some people feel that biorhythms help them to plan their lives more effectively.
 They certainly will help you learn to be more tolerant of yourself, because different aspects of our bodies and minds fluctuate at different rates, and if you learn to recognise which aspect is giving you trouble that day, you will probably find that the particular biorhythm is low.
 For example, the emotional biorhythm has a cycle of exactly 28 days from birth, (unlike the menstrual cycle, which varies) and it goes critical every 14 days.
 Suddenly, one day, for no reason at all, you feel weepy.
 What day of the week is it?
 The chances are it is the weekday on which you were born.

 If my Intellectual biorhythm is high but my Physical one is low, it’s a good day for designing a website, but a bad day for digging the garden.
 It’s a good day for writing songs too, but if my Emotional is low, they will probably be sad songs!
 When someone is in their 58th year, the biorhythms return to where they were at birth, but it is difficult to see any particular trend or effect from this.
 In my 69th year, biorhythms have spent some time being almost aligned, so EVERYTHING swung from high to low and back repeatedly over a period of weeks.
-If you have a modern computer or Windows phone, you can get a free app that instantly shows your biorhythms for the day.
+If you have a modern computer or phone, you can get a free app that instantly shows your biorhythms for the day.
 Fascinating!

 For most of my life I have understood that delirium was a very serious, major problem, but now I hear it being described as “normal”!
 I was rushed to hospital in 2001, I was delirious because of a high fever caused by cellulitis, but nowadays, if someone close to you is admitted to hospital, you may be told that they are suffering from “delirium, nothing to worry about, it is quite common in people coming into hospital”.
 I refuted this, and turned to the internet seeking support, but it said “Delirium is the most common condition to afflict people admitted to hospital”.
 When did this happen?
 I have known loads of people who have been admitted to hospital over the years, they were not delirious at any stage, so why is it happening now?
 Are they delirious when they arrive, or is it a result of some new process at the hospital?

 Hydration is the very simple answer to so many illnesses.
 A lot of aches and pains are aggravated by shortage of fluids, which can cause a chest pain rather like heartburn, and dehydration may even lead to hallucinations or delirium.
 Many sources now recommend taking two litres of water a day, which I find easy to manage, although a lot of people make such a fuss about it, but some say this is a myth spread from the USA, and it is vital to understand that TOO MUCH hydration will dilute all your bodily fluids.
 Another rule of thumb is that if your urine is coloured or smelly, you should double your fluid intake, and the colour is probably your best, safest guide.
 Some nutritionists say that tea and coffee, despite being made with water, can counteract hydration.
 (Other say it is rubbish.)
 A simple idea is - whenever you are waiting for the kettle to boil for a cuppa, drink water, but make sure it is filtered, or you may be adding to your problems.
 Cold water can be refreshing, but many Chinese people carry a flask of tepid water, and sip from it through the day, rather than drink large amounts of cold water from the fridge.
-Having very cold things is as unnatural as eating hot food.
+Having very cold things like ice cream is as unnatural as eating hot food.
 Hydration is not just about water, most drinks (except alcohol) will help your fluid levels, so try to vary them, instead of forcing yourself to drink gallons of water.
 Indeed, there are some conditions such as diarrhoea where too much plain water is discouraged.
 After a night without fluids, I start my day with five different drinks.

 Do you chew gum to stimulate saliva production?
 Then you need to be aware that what you are doing is encouraging yourself to take in LESS fluids by recycling what is already there.
 Not only that, the bodily fluids that are converted into saliva are then swallowed, and passed out of your body as urine, so chewing that gum REMOVES fluids from your body.